Japan

 • Prescribed medications

-You may want to bring a universal charger or adapter if you have stuff with three prongs, since most Japan plugs are two-pronged.
+You might need a universal charger if you have lots of stuff with three prongs, since most Japan plugs are two-pronged.
 But you can also buy these converters at an electronics store after you arrive.

 Accommodations in Japan